It is well documented that digital advertising budgets are rising and traditional media spending is declining.

 The Best Partnerships Yield the Best Results

-If you fail to think about media in a new way and understand how the various mediums in this new mix work together, then you risk not achieving the full potential of your audience reach.
+If you fail to think about media in a new way and not understand how the various mediums in this new mix work together, then you risk not achieving the full potential of your audience reach.
 Careful consideration and the successful mixing of campaign channels is essential.
 Each channel offers its own unique benefit to achieve the type of engagement you are seeking.

 The effectiveness of the media mix – the partnership of traditional with digital – depends on multiple factors.
 Each campaign should be treated differently, but the factors below should always play an important role in determining the channels deployed:

 - Campaign budget

 - Type of campaign (brand awareness or call to action)